-How much would I expect to pay?
+How much would I expect to pay to remove marionette lines?

 A lot less than a surgical face-lift, and still with natural appearance my treatment plan and costs would pan out something like this.
 Let’s say the patient is 50ish.
 There are volume losses, loss of tensile strength and elasticity with cumulative sun damage.

 Session 2 (6-10 weeks later)

 Selphyl PRP 2 syringes $1200 (possibly 4 but not normally)

 Review and fine tune focusing on fine lines and any residual minor volume losses.